prometheus/docs/content/docs/instrumenting/writing_clientlibs.md

 ---
-title: Client library guidelines
+title: Writing client libraries
 sort_rank: 2
 ---

-# Client library guidelines
+# Writing client libraries

 This document covers what functionality and API Prometheus client libraries should offer, with the aim of consistency across libraries, making the easy use